jacobl3371/sep11-freedom-project/blog/entry03.md

 Which is why that precisely-named variable is passed within the curly braces of the url.

 Another skill that I had to practice was how to **learn on my own** as I had no idea how to use node and express to put together applications with javascript before working on my freedom project.
-I followed along with these videos, asking for help in coding club when need be but throughout most of the process of building the freedom project endevoured in learning the concepts and trying it out on my own.
-In this case it wasn't really essential to dance around other concepts of node.js and express themselves like POST API's (which aren't even, as I assumed, utilized within my app since the data that is utilized to alter the request which is printed to the html as a JSON string is derived from the separate, freeipapi.com API) and instead *delve into acheiving the goal of my project itself even despite how little I may now at the time*, in which I will learn the concepts and *how to utilize* them along the way, the only way to learn being *through actually coding the program/operation that you are envisioning*.
+I followed along with these videos, asking for help in coding club when need be but throughout most of the process of building the freedom project, endeavored in learning the concepts and trying it out on my own.
+In this case it wasn't really essential to dance around other concepts of node.js and express themselves like POST API's (which aren't even, as I assumed, utilized within my app since the data that is utilized to alter the request which is printed to the html as a JSON string is derived from the separate, freeipapi.com API) and instead *delve into achieving the goal of my project itself even despite how little I may now at the time*, in which I will learn the concepts and *how to utilize* them along the way, the only way to learn being *through actually coding the program/operation that you are envisioning*.
 This makes it so that after learning more coding concepts, even more ideas for apps will come to you in the future and you will know how to better implement your ideas into a working product.

 [Previous](entry02.md) | [Next](entry04.md)